SOFTENG-310-canvas-plus/G9_CanvasPlus/README.md

 and AI‑generated content.
 Vite handles local development, hot‑module reloading and production builds.

-### Server
+### Supabase

-The `server` folder is a Spring Boot application.
-It exposes REST endpoints that the front‑end consumes.
-Endpoints include:

-- `GET /api/ai/ping` -- returns `ok` to indicate the AI service is alive
-- `POST /api/ai/complete` -- accepts a plain‑text prompt and returns a
-  completion from
-  OpenAI
-- `GET /api/db/ping` -- pings the database and returns the server time and DB user.
+The `supabase` folder contains backend logic and API calls that enable AI-powered functionality for the client.
+It handles the connection between the server, the Supabase database, and the OpenAI API — allowing the app to store data, retrieve tasks, and generate GPT-based insights.

-The server uses environment variables for secrets such as the OpenAI API key and Supabase credentials; these are defined in a `.env` file and referenced in `server/src/main/resources/application.properties`
+The server uses environment variables for secrets such as the supabase credentials; these are defined in a `.env` file and referenced in `server/src/main/resources/application.properties`